RedHatInsights/insights-operator-gathering-conditions/README.md

 ## Testing

 `build.sh` script is tested using a Bats framework.
+In order to use them, you first need to download necessary dependencies by running `git submodule update --init --recursive`.

-To run the tests, run `test/test_helper/bats/bin/bats test/test.bats` from root directory of this repository.
+Then you can run the tests with `test/test_helper/bats/bin/bats test/test.bats` from root directory of this repository.

 # Docker image